-We talked to Jessie Akkermans, Founder & CEO of Doggies in Town, about an all-in-one app designed to help dog owners easily find dog friendly places like accommodations, hotels, restaurants, shops, parks & beaches, activities, dog products & services.
-This is what she said:
+Jessie Akkermans, Founder & CEO of Doggies in Town tells us about an all-in-one app designed to help dog owners easily find dog-friendly places, products & services.

 First of all, how are you and your family doing in these COVID-19 times?